Enterprise Network Monitoring in 2024: 5 Best Practices

 This is a question we’ve been addressing a lot these days.
 Talk to us if you’re searching for a monitoring solution that offers safety and security.

-In this guide, we turn our attention to the non-security side of monitoring—the operational components that are no less important but often overlooked and undervalued.
-While this list is by no means exhaustive, we identify five components in particular that are common, important, and widely applicable to enterprise and service provider monitoring environments.
+In this guide, we focus on the non-security side of monitoring—the operational components that are no less important but often overlooked and undervalued.
+While this list is by no means exhaustive, we identify five components that are common, important, and widely applicable to enterprise and service provider monitoring environments.

 1. A Mastery of the Protocols Required for Modern Network Monitoring

 These days, the importance of understanding protocols can’t be understated.
-Especially at the enterprise and service provider level, monitoring is more than just SNMP.
-It requires a thoughtful approach that takes much more into account.
+Monitoring is more than just SNMP, especially at the enterprise and service provider levels.
+It requires a thoughtful approach that considers much more.

-Depending on the tools or applications in question, monitoring requires looking at a number of different protocols, including those from APIs, gNMI, and WMI.
+Depending on the tools or applications in question, monitoring requires looking at several different protocols, including those from APIs, gNMI, and WMI.
 Not to mention, if you’re monitoring, say, a web server and want to validate the end-user experience, you’ll likely need to make synthetic transactions to emulate that experience.

 If you’re monitoring a database, you’ll need to be able to run queries and emulate that experience as well—ensuring transactions are applied successfully to, for instance, an SQL server.